Quaternionic Pole Placement via Companion Forms and the Ackermann Formula: Quaternionic Ackermann Formula

 where we used that real coefficients lie in the center $Z(\mathbb H)=\mathbb R$ and commute with $T$ and with powers of $A_c.$ \end{proof} \begin{Rem} The lemma generally fails if $p\notin\mathbb{R}[\lambda]$.
 Although one may of course define $p(A_c) = p(T^{-1}AT)$ by direct substitution, the intertwining identity

 need not hold once any coefficient of $p$ is a nonreal quaternion.
-Indeed, take, $A=\i$ and $T = \k$ so that $A_c=T^{-1}AT=-\i,$ and $p(\lambda)=\lambda+\i$.
+Indeed, take $A=\i$ and $T = \k$ so that $A_c=T^{-1}AT=-\i,$ and $p(\lambda)=\lambda+\i$.
 We have $p(A)T=(\i+\i)k=2\i\k=-2\j$ but $Tp(A_c)=k(-\i+\i)=0$, hence $p(A) T\neq T p(A_c)$.
-This illustrates why the Ackermann proof below requires $p\in\mathbb{R}[\lambda]$: real coefficients ensure unambiguous evaluation and permit the coefficient–matrix “swap” used in the intertwining step. \end{Rem} \begin{proof}[Proof of Theorem~\ref{ThAckermann}] Classical proofs over $\RR$ or $\CC$ lean on determinants and adjoints \cite{Kailath1980,Chen1999}, characteristic polynomials \cite{Chen1999,Franklin2019}, or Cayley–Hamilton—steps \cite{Kailath1980,Chen1999}; see also Ackermann’s original paper \cite{Ackermann1972}.
-These steps do not transfer verbatim to $\HH$ because of noncommutativity and left/right evaluation.
-We therefore avoid those tools and proceed differently:
+This illustrates why the Ackermann proof below requires $p\in\mathbb{R}[\lambda]$: real coefficients ensure unambiguous evaluation and permit the coefficient–matrix “swap” used in the intertwining step. \end{Rem} \begin{proof}[Proof of Theorem~\ref{ThAckermann}] Classical proofs over $\RR$ or $\CC$ lean on determinants and adjoints \cite{Kailath1980,Chen1999}, characteristic polynomials \cite{Chen1999,Franklin2019}, or Cayley--Hamilton; see also Ackermann’s original paper \cite{Ackermann1972}.
+These arguments do not transfer verbatim to $\HH$ because of noncommutativity and left/right evaluation.
+We therefore proceed differently.

 \emph{Step 1: Controllable form and coefficient matching.} Let an invertible similarity $T$ put $(A,B)$ into lower controllable companion form: